 Kilspindie Golf Club

-Kilspindie Golf Club lies on the nature reserve of Aberlady Bay between Craigielaw Golf Club and the Firth of Forth.
+Kilspindie Golf Club lies on the nature reserve of Aberlady Bay between Craigielaw Golf Club and the Firth of Forth on Scotland’s Golf Coast.
 Classed as one of Scotland’s hidden gems, this short, quirky course is protected by narrow defined fairways, pot bunkers and deceptive greens that can catch even the best ball strikers out.
 The opening couple of holes are very unique in that the 1st is a 167 yrd par 3 that plays towards the north.
 The 2nd is a par 5 that plays due west and into a prevailing wind can be unreachable in two.
 During a round you may witness some of the Scottish wildlife including sea-birds, migratory geese, and seals sunning on the sand.
 In the distance, you can also see the profile of Edinburgh, its Castle, and Arthur’s Seat.
 Kilspindie is a real joy to play for any golfer.

 Muirfield, The Honourable Company of Edinburgh Golfers